The 10 tips for using images and email signatures with certifications

-A certification graphic can instantly trigger recognition from recipients so they know they are dealing with an expert.
+A certification graphic can instantly trigger recognition from recipients, so they know they’re dealing with an expert.

 The relevance of a certification depends on the nature of your business.
-Email signature images should not be added just for the sake of it.
+Email signature images shouldn’t be added just for the sake of it.

-Also, adding certain personal certifications might actually undermine the seriousness of an employee’s message.
-A financial advisor shouldn’t promote a ‘Battle of the Bands’ contest via some email signature images!
+Also, adding certain personal certifications might undermine the seriousness of an employee’s message.
+A financial advisor shouldn’t promote a ‘Battle of the Bands’ contest using email signature images.